Are you sore from working out in beast mode? That’s fantastic.

 The aches and pains that you’re feeling mean that your muscles are stressed and rebuilding to become even stronger.
 Scientifically speaking, this is called delayed onset muscle soreness (DOMS).

-While sore muscles can make it hard to lead a productive day, you don’t need to reach for nonsteroidal anti-inflammatory drugs (NSAIDs).
-Instead, try these seven tactics to ease soreness and optimize muscle recovery after your workout.
+Try these seven tactics to ease soreness and optimize muscle recovery after your workout.

 - Epsom salts.
 This naturally occurring combination of magnesium and sulfate is absorbed through your skin to help soothe sore muscles and cramps.
 Add 2 cups of Epsom salts to a warm bath and soak for about 15 minutes.